poddarh/math/README.md

 This is a inline calculator program which can take inputs involving basic operators and operands, brackets, trignometric equations and a few constants.

 ## Why?
-I lost my calculator one night while doing math homework and then wanted to create it than finding it online.
+One night while doing math homework in high school, I was unable to find my calculator and then wanted to create one just cause.